Bairat Temple: Circular Temple and Artefacts at Bairat

-Sahni suggests that the elaborate structures indicate sincreasing visibility of Buddhist sites.
+Sahni suggests that the elaborate structures indicate increasing visibility of Buddhist sites.
 The remarkable presence of structures like the Bairat temple can be linked to increasing popularity of Buddhism at the time.
 Mauryan king Asoka's support and interest led to extraordinary development of Buddhist art.
 It appears that Rajasthan did not remain untouched with this wave of Buddhism.
 The sangharam of Bairat and the circular stupa at the Bijak hills were definitely majestic.
 They evidence that Buddhism existed here in a developed stage.

 A rare circular stand-alone temple

 Early Chaitya halls are known from the 3rd century BCE.
 They generally followed a circular or apsidal plan, and were either rock-cut or freestanding.
 Temples —built on elliptical, circular, quadrilateral, or apsidal plans— were initially constructed using brick and timber.
 Some temples of timber with wattle-and-daub may have preceded them, but none remain to this day.

 Today, only the foundation of the temple remains.
 The circular temple was located inside a rectangular enclosure wall, and had an outer diameter of 5.6 meters.
 It was built around a small stupa at the centre, with a diameter of 1.6 meters.
 There was also an internal circle of 26 wooden octagonal columns surrounding the stupa.
 The layout created two pradaksina circular paths for devotional deambulation.
 The global shape of the temple has been inferred from more or less contemporary reliefs of such buildings from Bharhut, or from rock-cut temples at Kondivite, Tulja Caves or Guntupalli Caves.

 It has been suggested that this circular design with columns was derived from the similar design of the Greek Tholos.
 However local circular hut designs are a more probable source of inspiration.